ncatlab/nlab-content/pages/3/3/1/0/133/content.md

 ### In type theory
  {#InTypeTheory}

-In [[Martin-Lof type theory]], if "there exists" and "for all" are interpreted in the classical way according to [[propositions as types]], then the statement of the axiom of choice comes out as simply the statement that products distribute over coproducts.
+In [[dependent type theory]], if "there exists" and "for all" are interpreted in the classical way according to [[propositions as types]], then the statement of the axiom of choice comes out as simply the statement that products distribute over coproducts.
 (See [[distributivity pullback]] for a discussion in terms of the internal type theory of a locally cartesian closed category.)
+The equivalent form of the axiom of choice involving cartesian products of inhabited types then becomes in type theory the statement

+* That any [[dependent product]] of any [[family]] of [[pointed types]] is [[pointed]].

-Since this statement is provable, traditionally type theorists say that "the axiom of choice is provable" in type theory.
+This statement of the axiom of choice is just the [[identity function]] on the dependent product type.
+Since both statements is provable, traditionally type theorists say that "the axiom of choice is provable" in type theory.

 However, this is arguably not really a faithful representation of the axiom of choice, not only because it is provable, but because it lacks the usual strong consequences of the set-theoretic axiom of choice.

 A better type-theoretic form of the axiom of choice is obtained by inserting [[propositional truncations]] in the notion of "exists".
 See for instance the [HoTT Book](#HoTTBook) for further discussion.